AaronWoodhouse/Taskker/README.md

 >make

-or in the case it is already made:
+or in the case it is already made, this also works:

->make

-or

 >./tasks